roncarr880/Tandy_Disk_Video_Interface_emulator/README.md

 DVI.DAT  - A disk image file for the M100 or M200 laptops.\
 Tandy_DVI.ino - The main program that emulates the DVI.

 Status:  It boots and reads sectors from the image.
-It also files from the SC card.
+It also reads files from the SC card.